VISAGE: Video Instance Segmentation with Appearance-Guided Enhancement: Experiments

 \subsection{Implementation Details}

 We adopt the Mask2Former~\cite{Mask2Former} as our query-based detector.
 All of our models are initialized with parameters pre-trained on COCO dataset~\cite{COCO} with ResNet-50~\cite{ResNet} backbone.
 We also adopt COCO joint training following previous works~\cite{SeqFormer, VITA, GenVIS, CTVIS, TCOVIS}.
 Our batch includes 16 videos.
 In our experimental setup, we set the weights for the contrastive losses applied to both the appearance and object embeddings at $2.0$.
-We follow our detector's loss weight configurations as detailed in ~\cite{Mask2Former} for other losses in our setup.
-The window size of memory bank $W$ is set to 5 during inference.
+For losses other than the contrastive loss, we adopt the same loss function and weight specifications as those described in \cite{Mask2Former-VIS}.
+The window size of memory bank $W$ is set to 5 and appearance weight $\alpha$ is set to 0.75 during inference.
 Finally, our method is trained using 4 NVIDIA A6000 GPUs.